balpreetkaurman/sciprog_24/README.md

 # sciprog_24
-Git repository for ICHEC
-Git repository for ICHEC
+Git repository for ICHEC practical 2 to 9
-# sciprog_24